-The Minister shall advertise available positions for the Governor and Deputy Governors in accordance with the Act on the Rights and Obligations of State Employees.
+The Minister shall advertise available positions for the Governor and Deputy Governor in accordance with the Act on the Rights and Obligations of State Employees.

-The Minister shall appoint a three-member committee to consider the qualifications of applicants for the positions of Governor and Deputy Governor for Monetary Policy.
+The Minister shall appoint a three-member adjudication panel to consider and discuss applicants' qualifications for the offices of Governor and Deputy Governor for Monetary Policy.
 One member shall be appointed pursuant to nomination by the Icelandic Rectors' Conference, one shall be appointed pursuant to nomination by the Central Bank of Iceland Supervisory Board, and one, who shall chair the committee, shall be appointed without nomination.

-The Minister responsible for the economy and financial markets shall appoint a three-member committee to consider the qualifications of applicants for the positions of Deputy Governor for Financial Stability and Deputy Governor for Financial Supervision.
+The Minister responsible for the economy and financial markets shall appoint a three-member adjudication panel to consider the qualifications of applicants for the positions of Deputy Governor for Financial Stability and Deputy Governor for Financial Supervision.
 One member shall be appointed pursuant to nomination by the Icelandic Rectors' Conference, one shall be appointed pursuant to nomination by the Central Bank of Iceland Supervisory Board, and one, who shall chair the committee, shall be appointed without nomination.

-The Minister shall set rules on the qualifications of the committees' members as specified in Paragraphs 6 and 7, and on the committees' procedures.
+The Minister shall set rules1) on the qualifications of the adjudication panel members as specified in Paragraphs 6 and 7, and on the adjudication panels' procedures.